Blog

 Can You Drop Domestic Violence Charges in Louisiana?

-At the Law Offices of Ossie Brown, we have what it takes to handle both sides of domestic violence cases.
-We can create a solid criminal defense strategy on behalf of the offender, and we can help victims file civil personal injury lawsuits against their abusers so that they may receive justice for their suffering.
+At the Law Offices of Ossie Brown, our defense lawyers have what it takes to handle both sides of domestic violence cases.
+We can create a solid criminal defense strategy on behalf of the offender, and our Baton Rouge personal injury lawyers can help victims file civil personal injury lawsuits against their abusers so that they may receive justice for their suffering.
 Call our law firm at 225-343-1111 to schedule a free consultation today.

 What is Domestic Violence?

-Domestic violence, also known as domestic abuse battery according to Louisiana law, occurs when one member of the household inflicts violence or force on another member of the household.
+Domestic violence is technically called domestic abuse battery or domestic battery under Louisiana law.
+What was is the meaning of domestic battery in Louisiana?
+Domestic violence or battery occurs when one member of the household inflicts violence or force on another member of the household.
 Domestic violence can occur between spouses, dating partners, and even roommates.

 Domestic violence most commonly describes physical violence such as hitting, punching, slapping, throwing, stabbing, strangling, or shooting.
 Many victims suffer severe bodily injuries and even death from their abusive housemates.
 This physical violence is often accompanied by other types of abuse too, including: